SumoLogic/sumologic-documentation/docs/observability/root-cause-explorer.md

 <img src={useBaseUrl('img/observability/rootcause.png')} alt="rootcause.png" width="50"/>

 <!--Kanso
-:::note
+:::warning
-Root Cause Explorer is deprecated.
+Root Cause Explorer has been deprecated.
 It is available only in the [Classic UI](/docs/get-started/sumo-logic-ui/).
 We recommend using other [Observability](/docs/observability/) tools instead.
 :::
  Kanso-->